 Movement, in general, in many styles of Irish stick fights is also from modern boxing.

-Boxing and wrestling as the Irish Collar & Elbow Wrestling (Irish Collar & Elbow Wrestling) and the Scottish Highland Backhold Wrestling are closely associated with the Gaelic baton fight.
+Boxing and wrestling, both Irish Collar & Elbow Wrestling and Highland Backhold Wrestling, are closely related to Gaelic stick fighting.

 This struggle received its name “Collar and Elbow” due to a preliminary capture, which consisted of the fact that the wrestler took the opponent's goal with his right hand and the left hand for the opponent's elbow.